Rabun County School District

 The Rabun County School District is a public school district in Rabun County, Georgia, United States, based in Tiger.

+Its boundaries are those of the county.
 It serves the communities of Clayton, Dillard, Mountain City, Pine Mountain, Sky Valley, Tallulah Falls, and Tiger.

 Schools

 The Rabun County School District has two elementary schools, one middle school, and one high school.